Who Are We ?

 DANCE TRAINING

-Light to Life, Uppada, organized dance training sessions for children every Saturday.
+Light to Life, Uppada project in Kerala organizes dance training sessions for children every Saturday.
 The program provides children with opportunities to perform during special celebrations and participate in school-level arts festivals.
 Currently, the children are learning Bharatanatyam, developing both their artistic skills and confidence through these regular sessions.

 The session encouraged creativity, rhythm, and graceful movement, with children participating enthusiastically.
 Through engaging activities and step-by-step instruction, the class helped children improve their coordination, confidence, and expression while fostering a deeper interest in dance.
 The session was lively, energetic, and joyful, leaving the children motivated and eager to continue exploring dance as a form of both art and recreation.